bengrunfeld/study-notes/ruby.md

 RULE 2: Even though it works with Hashes and Ranges, it **always** outputs an array

 NOTE: If you use `puts` in a Collect/Map, then the return array will be filled with `nils`, because `puts` always returns `nil`.

+### Sort

+With sorts, we use the comparison operator `<=>`.
+This allows us to compare two values.

+    a <=> b
+    1 <=> 2                 # -1

+Returns -1 if   `a` < `b`
+Returns 0 if    `a` = `b`
+Returns 1 if    `a` > `b`

+When used with `sort`,

+Move left if        `a` < `b`
+Stay in place if    `a` = `b`
+Move right if       `a` > `b`

+    arr = [3, 5, 2, 1]
+    arr.sort {|v1, v2| v1 <=> v2}       # 1, 2, 3, 5
+    arr.sort                            # 1, 2, 3, 5
+    arr.sort {|v1, v2| v2 <=> v1}       # 5, 3, 2, 1
+    arr.sort.reverse                    # 5, 3, 2, 1

+If we just want to sort by one measurement, we can use `sort_by`

+    arr = ['cayla', 'daniel', 'adam', 'ben']
+    arr.sort_by {|name| name.length}    # ["ben", "adam", "cayla", "daniel"]

+You can sort hashes, but Ruby turns them into an array.

+    hash = {'a': 5, 'b': 3, 'c': 1}
+    hash.sort {|v1, v2| v1[1] <=> v2[1]}
+    # [[:c, 1], [:b, 3], [:a, 5]]

+### Inject (Accumulator)

+Similar to Javascripts Reduce method.

+By convention, the variable that holds the accumulated value is called `memo`.

+    (1..10).inject{|memo, n| memo + n}            # 55
+    (1..10).inject(100){|memo, n| memo + n}       # 155 init val of memo is 100

+Be careful about the return value of `memo` though.
+E.g.

+    (1..10).inject{|memo| memo * n if n != 3}     # Error!

+When `n` hits 3, then the entire code block is invalidated and does not run, so `nil` is returned.
+Then on the next iterateion, `memo` is `nil` and Ruby tries to multiply it by the next value in the Range, which generates and error.

+`puts` also returns `nil`, so be careful.

+    (1..10).inject{|memo| puts memo + n; memo}

+This says the final value should be `memo`.
+It's the only time you get to use semicolon.

+## Defining and Calling Methods

+In other languages, these are called `functions`, but in Ruby, they're called `methods`.

+    def some_name
+        puts 'Hello there'
+    end

+    some_name                   # Hello there

+### Modules

+Import a file with `require`.
+You can `require` a file in `irb`.

+### Return Values

+In a method code block, Ruby uses the last line of code as the return value.
+But we can also use the `return` keywords.

+All methods have a return value, even if its just `nil`.

+## Classes

+Class name are upper camelCase.

+    class SomeName
+        ...
+    end

+full e.g.

+    class Person
+      def yell
+        return "Hey!"
+      end
+    end

+    ben = Person.new
+    puts ben.yell.downcase

+### Attributes

+Attributes are values that will persist inside of an instance.

+We use instance variables `@instance_var` as attributes inside of classes.

+You never have access to instance variables outside of the class.
+The class methods have access to them, but outside, we don't.

+    class Person
+      def set_noise
+        @noise = 'yell'
+      end

+      def yell
+        @noise
+      end
+    end

+    ben = Person.new
+    puts ben.yell

+Even though `@noise` is set inside of another method, it has global scope.

+### Reader/Writer Methods

+This is Ruby's naming take on getter/setters.

+    class Animal
+        def noise=(noise)
+            @noise = noise
+        end

+        def noise
+            @noise
+        end
+    end

+    cow = Animal.new
+    cow.noise = "Moo!"
+    puts cow.noise                    # Moo!

+Ruby figures out by the arguments which one is which.

+### Attribute Methods

+If you have a large class with lots of attributes, you can use the Attribute methods that Ruby provides to more efficiently set and get attribute values.

+* `attr_reader` - creates a reader method
+* `attr_writer` - creates a writer method
+* `attr_accessor` - creates both a reader and a writer method

+The following are the same:

+    attr_writer :name

+    def name
+        @name
+    end

+    attr_writer :name

+    def name=(value)
+        @name = value
+    end

+    attr_accessor :name
+    def name
+        @name
+    end

+    def name=(value)
+        @name = value
+    end

+You can use these to create getter and setter methods for multiple attributes by separating attribute names with commas.
+E.g.

+    attr_accessor :name, :age, :weight

+Full example

+    class Animal
+        attr_accessor :name
+        attr_reader :age
+        attr_writer :opinion
+    end
+    cow = Animal.new
+    cow.opinion = "Moo"

+### Initialize

+Use the initialize function name as a constructor in Ruby

+    class Animal
+        def initialize(val1, val2)
+            @val1 = val1
+            @val2 = val2
+        end
+    end

+    cow = Animal.new('bovine', 555)

+### Class Methods

+A class method is a method that can be called on the class, even without an instance of the class.

+We can call methods directly on the class.

+An example of a class method is `cow = Animal.new`.
+Even though there is not yet an instance, we can call `new`.

+    class Animal
+        def self.talk
+            puts 'Hello'
+        end
+    end

+    cow = Animal.talk

+### Class Attributes

+Class attributes store values that apply to the class generally.

+    class Animal
+        @@species = 'bovine'

+        def self.talk
+          puts "Hello #{@@species}"
+        end
+    end

+    cow = Animal.talk

+### Overloading Methods

+Ruby will know which method you want to use based on there being or not being params.

+    class Animal
+        def self.species
+          @@species
+        end

+        def self.species(arg='')
+          @@species = arg
+        end
+    end

+    Animal.species('froggy')
+    puts Animal.species

+### Inheritance

+Bestowal of methods and attributes of another class.

+Ruby terminology is to call the Parent the Superclass and to call the Child the Subclass.

+To make a class a Subclass - so that it inherits the variables and methods of another class, use the `<` sign.

+In Ruby, we can inherit from **one and only one** Superclass.
+That means that we do NOT have multiple inheritance.

+    class Animal
+        ...
+    end

+    class Cow < Animal
+        ...
+    end

+### Subclass overwriting

+You can overwrite methods in the Parent class just be redefining them in the Child as long as they have the same name.
+You can also do this for the core Ruby language:

+    class Array
+        def to_s
+            self.join(', ')
+        end
+    end

+### Super

+Super is a method that calls the function of the same name in the Parent Class.

+    class Animal
+        def self.eat
+          puts 'Lets eat'
+        end
+    end

+    class Cow < Animal
+        def self.eat
+          super
+          puts 'Lets eat again'
+        end
+    end

+    Cow.eat

+## Modules

+Modules are wrappers around Ruby code, but that CAN'T be instantiated.
+You can never have an instance of a module.
+Instead, we use Modules in conjunction with our classes.

+### Namespaces

+Namespacing allows us to have class names that don't conflict.

+We use Modules to namespace Ruby classes to ensure there is no naming conflict that arises.

+    module Life
+      class Animal
+          def self.eat
+            puts 'Lets eat'
+          end
+      end
+    end

+    Life::Animal.eat

+Use the `::` to indicate the class belongs to a specific module.

+### Mixins

+We can import blocks of code to our classes using Modules.

+    module Life
+      attr_accessor :name, :species

+      def breathe
+        puts 'Remember to breathe'
+      end
+    end

+    class Animal
+        include Life
+    end

+    cow = Animal.new
+    cow.breathe

+### Load, Require, Include

+`load` uses relative and absolute paths to load in an external file.

+`include` is only for bringing Modules in as mixins.
+It has NOTHING to do with files.

+`require` is the same as load, but if you have already `required` a file once in the context, it will not load it in again.
+It keeps track of which files have been loaded, so that it doesn't duplicate the task.

+If you want to refresh the code and bring something in a second time, use `load`, but usually you should just use `require`.